ncsa/Delta_doc/docs/source/user_guide/visualization.rst

 VTK Python API
 ~~~~~~~~~~~~~~~

-To use the VTK Python API, i.e. in order to ``import vtk``, just install with pip or conda following the guidance at :ref:`Python <python>`.
+To use the VTK Python API, i.e. in order to ``import vtk``, just install with pip or conda following the guidance at :ref:`Python <delta-python>`.

 VTK C++ API
 ~~~~~~~~~~~